cagrisayir/Art-Generator/README.md

 # Art Generator with OpenAI API
+Development of this application has finished.
+I learned how to POST requests and get response from an API, how to share images or something else in the app, how to make an animated loading screen, and more.

 ## ✅ Milestone #0 Set App Icons and Splash Screen  ✅
 <img src="https://github.com/cagrisayir/Art-Generator/assets/44059539/3c5a0b0e-8d15-4e9b-a25f-aea46979e14e" width="200" height="300" />